Estimated reading time: 7 minutes

 This is key to being interesting and interested.
 Keeping someone special interested in you, begins with your own happiness, self-confidence and whether or not you are an interesting person.
 So what makes you interesting?
 Do you have unique hobbies, are you learning about cooking or wine, have you traveled to foreign lands, are you studying a particular spiritual practice?

 Make the time to do interesting things and constantly grow as a person.
 As you do, make sure you ask your partner about their interests, hobbies and daily lives.
 Be interested and curious about them.
-This will help you become more engaging and more in shape for real love.
+This will help you become more engaging and more in shape for real love and love fitness.

 Be authentically interested in your date.
 On first dates, people are often nervous and nervous people fill up the pauses in conversations with rambling chatter.
 Become aware of the flow of conversation.
 Do your best to keep the dialogue flow at a 50/50 exchange.
 Be fully present and interested when you are listening.